scientific-python/blog.scientific-python.org/content/posts/scientific-python/dev-summit-2/index.md

 - Inessa and Sanket discussed best practices for community surveys and project governance.
 - Sebastian and Thomas [discussed parallelization APIs](https://hackmd.io/84thx0ucQ2ab17ZYrBhWRw).
 - Inessa, with input from Tim and Thomas, finalized the design of the 2024 scikit-learn user survey.
-- Erik and Dan discussed index compression options for CSR-like nD sparse arrays.
+- Erik and Dan discussed index compression options for CSR-like N-D sparse arrays.

 ### Conclusion